Sabbarin

-Sabbarin was a Palestinian Arab village located 28 kilometers south of Haifa.
-It was depopulated during the 1947–1948 civil war in Mandatory Palestine.
+Subbarin was a Palestinian Arab village located 28 kilometers south of Haifa.
+It was depopulated and destroyed during the 1948 Palestine war as part of the 1948 Palestinian expulsion and the Nakba.

 History

 Late Ottoman period

-In 1859 Sabbarin had about 600 inhabitants, who cultivated 55 faddans (1 faddan =100-250 dunums) of land.
+In 1859 Subbarin had about 600 inhabitants, who cultivated 55 faddans (1 faddan =100-250 dunums) of land.

 The French explorer Victor Guérin visited the village in 1870, and noted that the villagers cultivated sesame.
 A well, called Bir Sabbarin, appeared well built.
 The village had an estimated 1000 inhabitants, with homes constructed of stones or adobe.

 In the 1882, the PEF's Survey of Western Palestine described Sabbarin as a "large" village, situated on a slope.
 The well was said to be the head of the Caesarea aqueduct.
 The oval well was 15 feet diameter and 15 feet deep.

 A population list from about 1887 showed that Subbarin had about 1,160 inhabitants; all Muslims.

 British Mandate period

 In the 1922 census of Palestine, conducted by the British Mandate authorities, Sabbarin had a population of 845; 833 Muslims and 12 Christian, where the Christians were all Roman Catholics.
 The population had increased in the 1931 census to 1,108; 18 Christians and the rest Muslim, in a total of 256 houses.

 In the 1945 statistics, the village had a population of 1,700; 1,670 Muslims and 30 Christians and the village's lands spanned 25,307 dunams.
 12,773 dunums of land used for cereals; 45 dunums were irrigated or used for orchards, while 179 dunams were built-up (urban) land.